mozilla/openwebapps/docs/APP_REPO.md

 *  `logout( <onsuccess callback>, [onerror callback] )`

     Logout the currently authenticated user.
 A noop if no user is currently authenticated.
-The `onsuccess` callback argument will be invoked when the operation is complete and takes no arguments.
+The `onsuccess` callback argument will be invoked when the operation is complete and receives no arguments.

 #### Application Representation  <a name="app-object"></a>